luije87/documentation/api.rst

 ============== ==================================================================
 Key            Value
 ============== ==================================================================
-*employer_id:  The id of the employer that you want to list the contacts for.
+**employer_id:  The id of the employer that you want to list the contacts for.
+**employer_name: The name of the employer that the contact represents *first_name:    ..
+*last_name:     ..
+*email_address: ..
+location_id     ..
+phone           ..
+cell_phone      ..
+fax             ..
 ============== ==================================================================
+* Required
+** At least either employer_id or employer_name must be provided

 **Sample Response**
 ::